-Lovely campsites on the border of the rest camp72 x tent or caravan sites with power point available.
+Campsites on the border of the rest camp.
+72 x tent or caravan sites with power point available.

-Perfect option for the traveller looking for luxury including breathtaking views.2 x Guest houses available
+Perfect option or luxury including breathtaking views.
+2 x Guest houses available

 Surrounded by beautiful mopane growth, nestled alongside a river by the same name, you’ll find Shingwedzi.
 The rest camp is further north than most of the other camps of its size, but with its promise of animal sightings as well as great accommodation, it’s the perfect place to spend a night.
 It has a fantastic atmosphere and over the years with new buildingshaving been added, the camp has come into itself and become a popular destination forlong termguests